martindybal/AngryBirdsLearnPlatform/Readme.md

-Angry birds C# learn platform
+Angry birds C# learning platform
 =========

 This project is based on https://hourofcode.com, especially https://studio.code.org/hoc/1.
-This project helps children and not only children learn how to programing in their native languages (currently English and Czech.
-I'll be glad when you add more languages)
+This project helps students and people who want to try programming for the first time to learn in their native language (currently English and Czech.
+Feel free to add support for your language - translation pull requests will be highly appreciated)

-From a programming point of view it is not a good code and definitely it is not clean code or best practice.
-The code was created specifically to ease the work for the students as possible most readable syntax as can be.
+From a programming point of view it is not an exampl of good code and definitely it is not clean code nor does not use best practices.
+The code was created specifically to ease the work for the students when using it to provide a clean syntax for them.

-**What can learn here: **
-*Creation program, composing function calls
-*Cycles (for, while, do while)
+**What can students learn using this learning platform: ** *Creating programs in C#, composing function calls *Cycles (for, while, do while, foreach)
-*Conditions
+*Conditions (if, switch)
-*Custom function
+*Writing custom functions

 **The idea**
-The students write to one file only.
-They made class derived from Game and implement IUserDefinedGame interface.
-But he does not have to know what it is.
-There is only two method LoadLevel and Start.
-There are twenty level wait for them, from simplest only go forward to "complex logic" with their defined method.
+The students write their code only in one file.
+They create a class inherited from the Game class in the platform and implement IUserDefinedGame interface.
+This interface contains only two methods - LoadLevel() and Start().
+Students then write their own code within these two methods.
+There are twenty levels waiting for them, from the simplest ones where they only need to go forward all the way to levels using "complex logic" and encouraging students to use their own methods.

-**How it look**
+**How it looks**
-There is example of solve level 5
+Here is an example of the solution for level 5:

     public class OurGame : Game, IUserDefinedGame
     {